node-saml/passport-saml/README.md

      openssl x509 -inform der -in my_certificate.cer -out my_certificate.pem
 ````

-If the Identity Provider has multiple signing certificates that are valid (such as during the rolling from an old key to a new key and responses signed with either key are valid) then the `cert` configuration key can be and array:
+If the Identity Provider has multiple signing certificates that are valid (such as during the rolling from an old key to a new key and responses signed with either key are valid) then the `cert` configuration key can be an array:

 ```javascript
     cert: [ 'MIICizCCAfQCCQCY8tKaMc0BMjANBgkqh ...
 W==', 'MIIEOTCCAyGgAwIBAgIJAKZgJdKdCdL6M ... g=' ]